 The EU began as the European Coal and Steel Community (ECSC) in 1953 with an original purpose of regulating the capacity of large metal fabricating industries.
 The six original Member States—Belgium, France, Germany, Italy, Luxembourg, and the Netherlands—signed the ECSC Treaty and began the process of European integration.
 Since then, the EU has evolved in stages with the creation of an economic community, development of a single market, the removal of many trade restrictions and border controls, and the issuance of a common currency.
 In recent years, the EU has made efforts to develop a common foreign affairs policy and to improve cooperation among Member States on justice and home affairs.

-EUR-Lex, the “portal to European law”, is a free legal database maintained by the European Commission that contains the full-text of treaties, legislation, court decisions, and other official documents of the European Union.
+EUR-Lex, the “portal to European law”, is a free legal database maintained by the European Commission that contains the full text of treaties, legislation, court decisions, and other official documents of the European Union.
 It is the best free source of official EU legal information.
 Researchers should use EUR-Lex to locate the most current EU legal information.

 The following descriptions of the principal institutions of the EU focus on the legal activities and structure of each.
 The necessarily brief treatment makes this section so simplistic that the descriptions border on being misleading.
 Subsequent sections of this article contain more detailed instructions on legal research related to each institution.

 To legal researchers who are familiar with the United States legal system, Table 1 compares the governmental institutions of the European Union and the United States.
 This analogy is flawed at the outset because the two legal systems are very different in their age, their legal traditions, and their history, among many other factors.
-Nevertheless, the table may help the reader to begin to understand the relationships among these EU institutions.
+Nevertheless, the table may help the U.S. reader begin to understand the relationships among these EU institutions.

-Comparison of EU and U.S. Governmental Institutions
+Table 1: Comparison of EU and U.S. Governmental Institutions

 European Commission and its Directorates General